Sam-d23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switches the user to betty
+This script prints the effective username of the current user